oleaamot/noark5-parser/README.md

-noark5-parser is a free tool for parsing and importing Noark5 XML files licensed under MIT license into the free Nikita Noark5 Core project.
+noark5-parser is a free tool for parsing and importing Noark5 XML files into the Nikita Noark5 Core project licensed under GNU General Public License version 3.

 To test the tool, launch it in a Unix-based Terminal: